dolphindb/vscode-extension/README.md

 - Code completion for keywords, constants, built-in functions
 - Documentation hints, parameter hints for built-in functions
 - The terminal can display the results of code execution and the messages output by the print function
+- Display the execution status in the bottom bar, click to cancel the job
 - Display data structures such as tables, vectors, matrices, etc. in tabular form in the bottom panel
 - Manage multiple database connections in the side panel, showing session variables
 - Display table in browser popup